mvolkmann/blog/src/nushell.md

 = yellow in $colors # false
 ```

-The `empty?` function is used to test whether a string, list, or table is empty.
+The `empty?` command is used to test whether a string, list, or table is empty.
 For example:

 TODO: Add examples of testing strings and tables.